spring-media/ac-akamai-cli-staging/README.md

 $ akamai staging hosts www.akamai.com,www.akamai.de
 ```

+## Attention
+If you start a sandbox and there is no tls certificate found to use it will be created.
+This step will be imported the pem file of the certificate to MacOS Keychain.
+Please confirm this and enter yout password if you get the question for it.
+This imported certificate will be used from Safari and Chrome.

 ## Use staging module to work with sandbox and pipeline
 To create and run a sandbox for a defined domain and pipeline.
 The default pipeline environment is "stage":
 ```